agkozak/llm-prompts/README.md

 Original text: Anyone can master this prompt in five minutes.
 Incorrect revision: Any individual can master this prompt in five minutes.
-Correct revision: Anyone can master the this prompt in five minutes.
+Correct revision: Anyone can master this prompt in five minutes.

 Original text: Many people benefit from this prompt.
 Incorrect revision: Many individuals benefit from this prompt.